-- 16. Silver Frost Peperomia (Peperomia Frost)
+- 15. Silver Frost Peperomia (Peperomia Frost)

-- 17. Cupid Peperomia (Peperomia Scandens ‘Variegata’)
+- 16. Cupid Peperomia (Peperomia Scandens ‘Variegata’)

-- 18. Metallic Peperomia (Peperomia Rosso)
+- 17. Metallic Peperomia (Peperomia Metallica)

-- 19. Vining Peperomia (Peperomia Serpens)
+- 18. Vining Peperomia (Peperomia Serpens)

-- 20. Parallel Peperomia (Peperomia Puteolata)
+- 19. Parallel Peperomia (Peperomia Puteolata)

-- Some More Peperomia Varieties
+- 8 Additional Peperomia Varieties

 1. Watermelon Peperomia (Peperomia Argyreia)

-The standard watermelon peperomia can grow up to 11 or 12 inches in length but not much longer, so it’s still a little fruit.
 This plant forms a bushy rosette perfect for indoor use, especially when combined with other plants.

-Watermelon peperomia plants produce small blooms that resemble greenish spikes, but their undeniable appeal is in the leaves.
+Watermelon Peperomia plants produce small blooms that resemble greenish spikes, but their undeniable appeal is in the leaves.